gazkune/generic_ar/README.md

 datasets: original datasets for kasterenA, kasterenB, kasterenC and tapia (MIT)

-formatted_datasets: the same datasets from 'datasets', byt formatted using 'data-framer.py'
+formatted_datasets: the same datasets from 'datasets', but formatted using 'data-framer.py'

 word_models: directory to store the pre-trained word models and some testing scripts.